Should Kelowna Extend Clement Avenue to Reduce Midtown Traffic?

 Closed Community Planning Housing & Communities Transportation

 Kelowna wants to build a 2.4km road extension connecting Spall Road to Highway 33.
 Why?
-The city's Midtown area only has three east-west routes, and they're all at capacity during rush hour.
-This new road would create a fourth option and could free up Highway 97 for future transit lanes.
+The city's Midtown area is squeezed between Dilworth Mountain and Mission Creek, forcing all east-west traffic onto just three routes.
+This fourth corridor would ease congestion and could free up Highway 97 for future transit lanes.

 Why This Matters